aharonium/opensiddur.org/posts/HTML/compilations/siddurim/shabbat-siddur/the-seder-tefillah-for-shabbat-and-yom-tov-of-kehillat-kol-haneshama-jerusalem.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 A song of David.
 Praise Adonai, all celestial beings, praise Adonai - glory and strength!
 Praise Adonai, whose name is great; bow down to Adonai in the beauty of holiness.
 Adonai's voice above the waters.
 The God of glory thunders!
 Adonai over many waters.
 Adonai's voice, with power - Adonai's voice, majestic.
 Adonai's voice breaks cedars, Adonai shatters Lebanon's cedars, Lebanon skips like a calf, Sirion like a wild young ox.
-Adonai’s voice sparks fiery flames; Adonai’s voice makes the desert quake; Adonai’s voice shakes the Ḳadesh desert; Adonai’s voice terrifies the deer, and strips the forests bare, in God’s temple all cry: "Glory!"
+Adonai’s voice sparks fiery flames; Adonai’s voice makes the desert quake; Adonai’s voice shakes the Kadesh desert; Adonai’s voice terrifies the deer, and strips the forests bare, in God’s temple all cry: "Glory!"
 Adonai is enthroned above the flood, Adonai will reign forever.
 Adonai will give strength to His people; Adonai will bless His people with peace.
 </div>
 </td></tr>